dentarg/auth0-blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 description: "Learn how to build a Vue.js app and how to easily get up and running with JWT authentication."
 date: 2015-11-16 12:00
 alias: /2015/11/13/build-an-app-with-vuejs/
-category: Technical guide, Framework Authentication, VueJS
+category: Technical Guide, Framework Authentication, VueJS
 author:
   name: Ryan Chenkie
   url: https://twitter.com/ryanchenkie?lang=en